Healthedata1/MyNotebooks/Summary-maker/us-core-pediatric-bmi-summary.md

 1. If Observation.code is the same as an Observation.component.code then the value element associated with the code SHALL NOT be present
 1. dataAbsentReason SHALL only be present if Observation.value[x] is not present
 1. If there is no component or hasMember element then either a value[x] or a data absent reason must be present.
-1. Must have a category of &#39;laboratory&#39; and a code system &#39;http://hl7.org/fhir/observation-category&#39;
-1. Datetime must be at least to day.
-1. SHOULD use Snomed CT for coded Results
-1. SHALL use UCUM for coded quantity units.